Decrease in energy consumption since 2001 baseline

 - Emissions savings: the installation of the COGEN plant resulted in an estimated reduction in greenhouse gas emissions of 21% in Academic Year (AY) 2006 compared to AY 2005.

-- Cost savings: ECOLine cost an estimated $49 million - all internally funded - with an anticipated payback within 10 years of the project.
+- Cost savings: ECOLine costs an estimated $49 million - all internally funded - with an anticipated payback within 10 years of the project.
 Both the COGEN plant and the landfill gas projects were financed by the campus through borrowing.

 - Renewable energy credits: In 2009, UNH began to sell the renewable energy certificates (REC's) associated with ECOLine's electricity generation to help finance the capital costs of the project and to invest in additional energy efficiency projects on campus.
 By selling RECs, UNH demonstrates fiscal as well as environmental responsibility.